 I spoke to financial experts and business leaders to get insight into their thoughts on the best ways to spend money.
 Some of these recommendations — like international travel — might not be realistic now, in the middle of a pandemic, but they’re still worth keeping in mind for the future.
 These are the purchases experts say you won’t regret.

-Personal trainers cost an average of $26 per hour, PayScale reports.
+Personal trainers cost between $39-$100 per hour, according to Thumbtack.
 This might seem like an unnecessary expense, but personal trainers can help you meet fitness goals that you might not be able to achieve on your own — and you can’t put a price on your health.
 The benefits of hiring a trainer include a personalized workout, detailed instruction, motivation, accountability, a variety in your workouts and efficiency, according to Livestrong.

 “Hiring a fitness coach is absolutely worth the investment and here’s why: If you’re Batman, your physical body is your Batmobile, which means it’s the vehicle that not only allows you to move and perform optimally as a human being, but keeps you feeling confident and attractive when you look in the mirror each day,” said Andrew White, co-founder of IVRY Fitness.
 “We pay for tons of things in life that function purely for our own entertainment, so why not flip the script and invest in yourself?”